Surviving a Tax Audit: A Comprehensive Guide

 Surviving a Tax Audit

 If you have stopped sleeping at night because you are worried that you could face criminal tax prosecution over a pattern of fraudulent returns you have filed in the past, call our office to discuss the possibility of making a domestic or offshore voluntary disclosure.
-We can get you a guaranteed pass on criminal prosecution in exchange for you accepting the program terms which also limit your potential civil liability.
+We can get you a guaranteed pass on criminal prosecution in exchange for accepting the program terms that limit your potential civil liability.

 <a href="https://klasing-associates.com/survive-a-tax-audit/"><img decoding="async" src="https://klasing-associates.com/wp-content/uploads/2020/06/How-to-Survive-a-Tax-Audit.png" width="600px" /></a>